 Unfortunately, to the frustration of donors everywhere, hunger won’t be resolved so easily.
 But knowing where to look for evidence of impact from one’s own gift or grant is approachable; it’s first a matter of adjusting the focal length of the lens you’re using.
-My advice: look near the action you just funded.
+My advice: don’t look too far down the road.
+Instead, look really close to the action you just funded.

 If your focus is on relief, such as relieving the hunger of the person panhandling in front of your grocery, or relief of the hungry in Haiti, then look to see if your gift is likely to translate into food-in-belly.
 Follow the money.
-If you’ve given to the food shelf, see if the money goes toward food-on-shelves and into the hands of hungry people.
-After all, the intended impact of service delivery is delivered service (decent food, to the right people, before it spoils, etc.).
+If you’ve given to the local emergency food shelf, see if the money goes toward food-on-shelves and into the hands of hungry people.
+After all, the intended impact of service delivery is delivered service.
+In this case it means the delivery of decent food, to the right people, before it spoils, etc..

 If instead your focus is on strengthening the community rather than relief, as in the cited community garden project, look to see if your gift helps the community get stronger, especially in ways that help the community address its food supply issues.
 Follow the action.
 Does the gift help people learn, help them get skills, access resources, plan and move forward, connect with others seeking the same goals, develop leadership – help it grow stronger?

 And if instead your focus is on upgrading the food distribution system, look to see if your gift contributes to this upgrade.
 Follow the progress.
 Does your gift help leadership identify the upgrades needed?
 Does it help them advance promising solutions?
 Or develop the community, political, and financial base for implementing them?
 Or the community sentries, monitors, or indicators that can reliably and honestly measure progress?
 Does your gift, in short, help provide the pieces needed to assemble a much improved food distribution system that reduces hunger and increases health?